How would you like to learn the secret to overcoming any struggle, no matter how tough?

 Any worthy endeavor requires struggle and hardship.
 Whether you strive for athletic mastery or professional success or you are just looking for that perfect partner, there will be moments in your journey when you want to quit.
 Those are the moments that shape character and separate successful people from failures.

-Zig Ziglar once said, “People often say that motivation doesn’t last.
+“People often say that motivation doesn’t last.
 Well, neither does bathing, that’s why we recommend it daily.”

 Motivation is the fuel that keeps our inner fire shining bright.
 It keeps us pushing through those moments when all seems lost.